 Read our Call of Duty: Warzone review

 Riot Games is no stranger to the free-to-play genre, focusing most of its history on League of Legends before moving on to a slew of mobile games.
 Valorant is its latest attempt, and although it keeps the MOBA roots of the studio, it adds first-person action into the mix.
-The hybrid MOBA-FPS isn’t officially out yet — looks like Amazon’s Crucible beat Valorant to the punch — but if you’re lucky enough to snag a beta key, you can play Valorant ahead of its summer 2020 launch.
+The hybrid MOBA-FPS is just getting started, with its second competitive season launching just days ago, bringing a deathmatch mode and more to the game.

-Quake Champions features a variety of different game modes, including traditional deathmatch and both 1v1 and 2v2 duels, and it includes a mix of classic and brand new weapons.
+Quake Champions features a variety of different game modes, including traditional deathmatch and both 1v1 and 2v2 duels, and it includes a mix of classic and new weapons.
 If you’re a fan of Id’s other games, you can even play as the Doom series’ Doomslayer and the Wolfenstein series’ B.J.
 Blazkowicz.
-The game also recently received a full soundtrack overhaul, courtesy of Brutal Doom composer Andrew Hulshult, because you need some roaring tunes in the background as you blast your opponents apart.
+Quake Champions is a niche game, though, so you may have to queue for a few minutes before finding a match.

 Blizzard’s Overwatch remains the king of the “hero shooter” multiplayer genre, but Hi-Rez Studios’ Paladins: Champions of the Realm is a great alternative for those who don’t want to sink $40 before they’ve even begun playing.
 Much like in Overwatch, you select from dozens of different characters spread across multiple classes such as damage, flanker, support, and front line, each offering a different style of play that can help your team to victory.
 The tree-like Grover, for instance, can deal out heavy damage with his ax while also healing nearby allies, and the crafty Pip makes use of explosive potions to catch enemies off-guard.